15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 8. Poodle

-We would be remiss to leave the Poodle out of consideration when discussing beautiful dogs.
-No matter whether the Poodle in question is of the Toy, Miniature, or Standard variety, they are known for their exemplary appearance and poise.
+We would be remiss to exclude the Poodle from consideration when discussing beautiful dogs.
+Whether the Poodle in question is of the Toy, Miniature, or Standard variety, they are known for their exemplary appearance and poise.

-They come in predictable colors such as black and white but can also show off unique shades of apricot, silver beige, and cafe au lait.
-With such a wide range of coat colors, plenty of beautiful combinations can be made with amber eyes.
+They come in predictable colors, such as black and white, but can also show off unique shades of apricot, silver beige, and cafe au lait.
+With such a wide range of coat colors, plenty of beautiful combinations occur with amber eyes.

 9. Anatolian Shepherd Dog

-The Anatolian Shepherd Dog is the definition of a rugged breed.
-This imposing dog was put to work as a guardian of the flock, making the breed territorial, vigilant, and protective.
-In addition, owners of the Anatolian Shepherd Dog love the undying loyalty of the breed, but they can also be relatively independent.
+The Anatolian Shepherd Dog is a rugged breed.
+This imposing dog was used as a guardian of the flock, making them territorial, vigilant, and protective.
+In addition, owners love the undying loyalty of the breed, but they can also be relatively independent.

 The Anatolian Shepherd Dog can come in many colors, such as brindle, fawn, and liver, which pair excellently with amber eyes.